a-nom-ali/woven-mind/README.md

 Woven Mind is a framework for building dynamic, hierarchical cognitive systems using Cognet schemas and EmoJSON.
 It allows for lightweight, emoji-based schema definitions and modular agent behaviors, enabling intuitive system design and flexible customization for AI-driven applications.

+Key emojis are called keymojis.
+Non-key emojis are called semiotics.

+Keymojis are the main agent types.

+Semiotics are domain-specific augmentations applied to main agents according to context.

+Both are defined in a database as MCML (see schema), with domain and revision columns.

+Keymoji values are either strings or arrays.

+When Keymoji values are objects, these indicate scoped CogNet templates.

+In the example below, two knowledge-base templates are defines for global scope before the main context is initiated.

 ```json
 [{
     "💭": {